 and there is also cash from three big deals that i2 recently signed.
 (Management

 is not disclosing how much, but outside observers say it is substantial.)
+No, the cash can't suddenly generate $52 million/quarter.
+But

 it can remove some of the barriers that have driven sales so low.